-Even with all of the trips to the park and visits to the library, one of the biggest struggles we face is how to socialize as homeschoolers.
-There are plenty of events all around us but there isn’t much time to connect with the same group of kids, unless you join a co-op.
+Even with all of the trips to the park and visits to the library, one of the biggest struggles we face is how to get adequate socialization as homeschoolers.
+There are plenty of events all around us but there isn’t much time to connect with the same group of kids unless you join a co-op.
 But friendship is essential to all growing kids and it’s our job to help them create those connections so they don’t feel alone in this big, scary world.

 But forming friendships doesn’t have to be hard or scary.
 It will take some effort, though.
 If you’re looking to create lifelong friendships, be prepared to put some thought and time into it.